 I was born in Wisconsin and thus claim to be from the Midwest, but the truth is that I have lived longer in California, Massachusetts, D.C., and New Mexico.
 I now live with my husband in Portland, Maine.

 When I'm not writing, I volunteer with Portland Trails, a local urban land-trust and trail-building organization.
 And I work as a Master Gardener.
-Currently, I'm helping to create a pesticide-free, pollution-absorbing landscape beside Portland's Back Cove - the Back Cove Yardscaping Demonstration Gardens, which won a Gold Leaf Award for "Outstanding Landscape Beautification Activities” from the International Society of Arboriculture.
-This involves an astonishing amount of hand-weeding.
+Recently, I helped to create a pesticide-free, pollution-absorbing landscape beside Portland's Back Cove - the Back Cove Yardscaping Demonstration Gardens, which won a Gold Leaf Award for "Outstanding Landscape Beautification Activities” from the International Society of Arboriculture.
+This involved an astonishing amount of hand-weeding.
 The unanticipated benefit of gardening on a public walking trail is that you are thanked by passersby.
 Plus, it satisfies one's latent exhibitionism.

 May 8, 2016, Portland Press Herald 'Meet' profile by Mary Pols.